NATO prepares for a scenario in which Russia uses chemical, biological or nuclear weapons in Ukraine; G7 extends sanctions | Ukraine and Russia

 The US Executive said it would unlock “more than $1 billion in additional funding” to bolster humanitarian aid to Ukraine.

-These resources will also be used to face the consequences of the war in Ukraine, in particular, the increase in food insecurity on a global level.
+These resources will also be used to face the consequences of the war in Ukraine, in particular, the increase in global food insecurity.

 Finally, the Americans announced massive sanctions against Russian politicians, tycoons and companies.
 These are “total blockade sanctions against more than 400 people and entities, including the Russian Parliament and its members, additional Russian elites and Russian defense companies that fuel Putin’s war machine,” the statement said.
 US government.